ICAST 2004: Bass Industry Trends & New

 - The Finesse Wide Gap was debuted in 2004.
 For 2005, two new

-fishing wacky style around thick cover.
-Truly flexible, it allows
+around thick cover.
+Truly flexible, it allows unencumbered

 - Red Bass Hook Additions.